uutzinger/rtsp_server/README.md

 The RTSP streamer is an H264 video server with gstreamer.
 This will work for raspberry pi or jetson nano and likely any unix system.
 The client is usally a windows computer, but you can also watch on your phone using tinyCam.
+This examples does not allow a Windows computer as server.

-The latency of this setup using raspberry pi v1 camera and 640x480 resolution and 30fps over wifi is 200ms.
+The latency of this setup using raspberry pi v1 camera and 640x480 resolution and 30fps over wifi is about 80ms.

 - [Create Simple RTSP Server on Raspberry Pi or Similar Computer](#create-simple-rtsp-server-on-raspberry-pi-or-similar-computer)
 - [Receiver / Client](#receiver---client)